renlabs-dev/validator-web-search/README.md

 # Validator

-Validator is the fourth and final stage in the Torus prediction pipeline.
-It validates verdicts from the Verifier by performing independent web searches and evidence gathering.
+Validator validates verdicts from the Verifier by performing independent web searches and evidence gathering.

 ## Quick Start